blank-vax/FTCR-LMPPDA_Simulation/README.md

 ### src
 #### atomicComputationComparison

-- `curveOperation.h`, `curveOperation.c`: number operations and curve operations efficiency evaluation, the number to be operated is a random number within 1000, introducing the $Type \ A$curve in the `PBC` library to complete the curve operations efficiency evaluation.
+- `curveOperation.h`, `curveOperation.c`: number operations and curve operations efficiency evaluation, the number to be operated is a random number within 1000, introducing the $Type \ A$ curve in the `PBC` library to complete the curve operations efficiency evaluation.
 - `fips202.h`, `fips202.c`: hash operations implementation reference, based on the public domain implementation in `crypto_hash/keccakc512/simple/` from [Keccakc512Reference](http://bench.cr.yp.to/supercop.html) by Ronny Van Keer and the public domain "TweetFips202" implementation from [Fips202Reference](https://twitter.com/tweetfips202) by Gilles Van Assche, Daniel J. Bernstein, and Peter Schwabe.
-- `matrixOperation.h`, `matrixOperation.h`: evaluate the effciency of matrix/vector addition/multiplication operations with the help of the `Eigen`library, focusing on the efficiency of atomic operations in the 18' Abdallah et al. scheme and the 21' Qian et al. scheme.
+- `matrixOperation.h`, `matrixOperation.h`: evaluate the effciency of matrix/vector addition/multiplication operations with the help of the `Eigen` library, focusing on the efficiency of atomic operations in the 18' Abdallah et al. scheme and the 21' Qian et al. scheme.
 - `atomicCompuationComparison.c`/`atomicComputationComparison.cpp`: the main function of the atomic operation evaluation, which can be written to adapt the **cpp file** to the matrix operations evaluation function to complete the evaluation of **the efficiency of matrix operations** or the **C file** to adapt the curve operations evaluation function to complete the evaluation of **the efficiency of curve operations**.

 Complie Options: